 Cenote Suytun is arguably one of the best cenotes in Valladolid and perhaps the entire Yucatán Peninsula in Mexico!
 Featuring a monolithic cave filled with shallow turquoise water and an idyllic stone pathway that stretches out into the middle of this amazing cenote!

-I have put together this complete travel guide of Cenote Suytun including where it is, how to get there, how much it costs, and what to expect!
+I have put together this complete travel guide of Suytun Cenote including where it is, how to get there, how much it costs, and what to expect when you arrive!

 Cenote Suytun is a short 15-minute drive from the center of Valladolid in the Yucatán Peninsula, Mexico.
 It’s pretty close to the city center and very easy to get to.

 I personally visited Suytun Cenote from Tulum which is approximately 1 hour and 15 minutes drive.
-If you are coming from Tulum or Cancun and planning to arrive as soon as Cenote Suytun opens at 9:00 am, don’t forget to set your watch back 1 hour as there is a time difference.
+If you are coming from Tulum or Cancun and planning to arrive as soon as the cenote opens at 9:00 am, don’t forget to set your watch back 1 hour to allow for the time difference.

-The easiest way to get to Cenote Suytun is with your own rental car and it’s safe to park in the gravel parking lot out the front near the entrance.
+If you plan to visit without a tour, the easiest way to get there is with your own rental car and it’s safe to park in the gravel parking lot out the front near the entrance.